dogoncouch/gentoo-laptop/README.md

 ### Trace Linux
 Trace Linux is a Linux distribution that only exists as documentation and example configuration files.
 It is based on [Gentoo Linux](https://gentoo.org), and made for development and network analysis on laptops.

-### This Guide
-This is a companion guide to the [Gentoo install documentation](https://wiki.gentoo.org/wiki/Handbook:AMD64#Installing_Gentoo) for laptops, with configuration files.
-It can be deployed quickly (about a day of compile time on an i3; it is Gentoo), and supports a wide range of laptop hardware.
+This is a companion guide to the [Gentoo install documentation](https://wiki.gentoo.org/wiki/Handbook:AMD64#Installing_Gentoo).
+It can be deployed quickly (about a day of compile time on an i3; it is Gentoo), supports a wide range of laptop hardware, and features sets to quickly install groups of software.

-### The State of Things
-This is a work in progress.
-There are still some gaps in between sections.

 ### The Kernel
 The kernel and initramfs are compiled using genkernel-next.
 Kernel configuration is largely based on the [Kali Linux](https://www.kali.org/) configuration, which has excellent laptop hardware support.